FrancescoCappio/OSHOT-meta-learning/README.md

 The adaptation phase is the same for all the variants: the model obtained from the pretraining phase is updated via fine-tuning of the self-supervised task.
-The batch size is equal to 1 and a dropout with probability $p$ = 0.5 is added before the rotation classifier to prevent overfitting.
-The weight of the auxiliary task is increased to $\lambda$ = 0.2 to speed up the adaptation process.
+The batch size is equal to 1 and a dropout with probability p = 0.5 is added before the rotation classifier to prevent overfitting.
+The weight of the auxiliary task is increased to λ=0.2 to speed up the adaptation process.
 All the other hyperparameters and settings are the same used during the pretraining.

 ## Installation